Lynilia/authelia/docs/content/overview/security/measures.md

 The [OWASP](https://owasp.org/) helpful
 [HTTP Security Response Headers Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/HTTP_Headers_Cheat_Sheet.html) was used as a basis for most of the decisions regarding these headers.
-Users who which to customize the behavior should consider this cheat sheet mandatory reading before they do so.
+Users who wish to customize the behavior should consider this cheat sheet mandatory reading before they do so.

 #### X-XSS-Protection